BrianRosamilia/spaceEasel/README.md

 ![Click and drag](http://i.imgur.com/FuEczzB.gif)

-The X and Y are persisted to MongoDB.
+The X and Y are persisted to MongoDB and it's displaying the X coordinate.

 ###Click and Drag with a server side rule (max X of 200)